AIRES: A system for air shower simulations: Structure of the main simulation programs

 The job control unit is responsible (among other tasks) of updating the {\em internal dump file (IDF) .\/} This file contains all the relevant internal data used during the simulation, and is the key for system fault tolerant processing since it makes it possible to restart a broken simulation process from the last update of the IDF.

-The kernel interacts also with other modules that generate the output data, namely, log and summary files , internal dump file --in either binary or ASCII (portable) format-- and compressed output files generated by the monitoring routines and the particle data output unit.
+The kernel interacts also with other modules that generate the output data, namely, log, summary , and task summary script files, internal dump file --in either binary or ASCII (portable) format-- and compressed output files generated by the monitoring routines and the particle data output unit.

 In the current version of AIRES, there are two compressed output files implemented: The ground particle file and the longitudinal tracking particle file.
 Records within the ground particle file (longitudinal tracking file) contain data related with particles reaching ground level (passing across observing levels).